apache/nuttx/configs/README.txt

        PIC32MZ2048ECM144-I/PH w/Crypto Engine (DM320006-C)

   See www.microchip.com for further information.

-  This directory contains the board support for Pirelli "Discus" DP-L10 phones.
-  It is a variant of the compal_e88 config with the small changes for the differences in the board.

 configs/qemu-i486
   Port of NuttX to QEMU in i486 mode.
 This port will also run on real i486